woodrush/lisp-in-life/README.md

 The RAM module of the QFT computer converted to a Conway's Game of Life pattern while running.
 Each "cell" visible here is actually an [OTCA metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel) (OTCAMP) zoomed far away.

 ## The Approach
 ![The toolchain used for this project](./img/toolchain.png)

-Basically, I created a link between two existing works, [ELVM](https://github.com/shinh/elvm) and [The Quest For Tetris](https://github.com/QuestForTetris/QFT) (QFT).
-There was also lots of work done on the QFT side to actually create a working pattern, obtain the GoL pattern from the Varlife pattern, etc.
+The first step for this project was to create a link between two existing works, [ELVM](https://github.com/shinh/elvm) and [The Quest For Tetris](https://github.com/QuestForTetris/QFT) (QFT).
+Making the resulting pattern runnable in a practical amount of time required lots of optimizations in all layers, such as the C compilation layer, the interpreter layer, the Varlife layer, the Game of Life layer, and the Lisp program layer, was done as well.

+Here I will first explain the original two projects, ELVM and QFT, and then will explain the details of this project.

 ### ELVM
-[ELVM](https://github.com/shinh/elvm), the Esoteric Language Virtual Machine, is a project inspired by LLVM, which can be used to port C code to [Esoteric Programming Languates](https://en.wikipedia.org/wiki/Esoteric_programming_language) such as [Unlambda](https://en.wikipedia.org/wiki/Unlambda) and [Piet](https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet).
+[ELVM](https://github.com/shinh/elvm), the Esoteric Language Virtual Machine, is a project inspired by LLVM, which can be used to port C code to [Esoteric Programming Languages](https://en.wikipedia.org/wiki/Esoteric_programming_language) such as [Unlambda](https://en.wikipedia.org/wiki/Unlambda) and [Piet](https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet).
 It is done by first compiling C code to an assembly language targeted for a virtual RISC architecture, and then porting the assembly language to the target Esoteric Language.
 The latter step is called as the backend of ELVM.
 In this project, one of the main works I have done is to create a QFTASM backend for ELVM.

 ### The Quest For Tetris
 [The Quest For Tetris](https://github.com/QuestForTetris/QFT) (QFT) is a collaborative project that was aimed to run Tetris in the Game of Life.
 The project is explained in detail in this [Stack Exchange post](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life).